A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense

 \subsection{Constrained initial conditions}

-Constrained simulations are designed to match the large scale structure around the Local Group (here within a $\sim220$~Mpc sphere radius).
-The details of the algorithms and steps to get such simulations are given in \citet{2016MNRAS.460.2015S}.
-Local observational data used to constrain the initial conditions of such simulations are distances of galaxies and groups \citep{2013AJ....146...86T} converted to peculiar velocities \citep{2018MNRAS.476.4362S,2016MNRAS.455.2078S} that are bias minimized \citep{2015MNRAS.450.2644S}. \\
+The constrained simulations were designed to match the large-scale structure around the Local Group (here within a $\sim220$~Mpc sphere radius).
+The details of the algorithms and steps to obtain such simulations are given in \citet{2016MNRAS.460.2015S}.
+The local observational data used to constrain the initial conditions of these simulations are distances of galaxies and groups \citep{2013AJ....146...86T} converted to peculiar velocities \citep{2018MNRAS.476.4362S,2016MNRAS.455.2078S} that are bias minimized \citep{2015MNRAS.450.2644S}.